asjadnaqvi/DiD/docs/code/06_code.md

 image: "../../../assets/images/DiD.jpg"
 ---

-# Notes and Stata code
+# Stata code

-*This page is currently under construction.*
+*This page is under construction and is imcomplete*

-This section aims to cover the papers with some discussion of the theory but mostly a deep dive into the Stata code.
+This section aims to cover the Stata estimation commands from various packages.

-Before we start, I would like to add a glossary, since variable names, and definitions, vary across the papers and it quickly becomes intractable to follow what is going on across the different papers:
+Before we start, you can refer to the following glossary table for symbols:

 | Symbol | Meaning |
 | $$ i $$ | panel id |